agfline/LibAAF/README.md

 ## Compile

-LibAAF makes use of no particular library.
+LibAAF has no particular dependencies.

-You can just run `make`
+Just run `make`